ekamid/gopone-a-mernstack-anonymous-messaging-app/README.md

-# Simple MERN Stact Annonymmous Messaging Application
+# A MERN stack Annonymmous Messaging Application

 ## What is in the Repo